Coronavirus Health and Safety Plan

-- Additional signage on social distancing, masks, sanitation and hygiene is posted inside the Adult and Continuing Education Center classrooms, facilities, and training labs to reinforce the PA-DOH and CDC guidelines.
+- Additional signage on social distancing, sanitation and hygiene is posted inside the Adult and Continuing Education Center classrooms, facilities, and training labs to reinforce the PA-DOH and CDC guidelines.

 - Hand sanitation stations are placed at entrances, exits, classrooms, and skills labs.

 - Physical barriers, such as sneeze guards and partitions, are placed at lobby reception desks.

 - Each classroom and lab has the following available: Clorox disinfecting wipes, hand sanitizer, nitrile examination gloves, tissues, and COVID-19 signage.